FDA Recall Policy for Cosmetics

 How can a cosmetic firm make the recall process easier and more effective?

 The best way to minimize the burden of product recalls is to do a thorough job of preventing product adulteration and misbranding to begin with.
-But in case a recall does become necessary, companies can minimize the damage by being prepared in advance.
-The following are some tips:
+But in case a recall does become necessary, companies can minimize the disruptiveness by being prepared in advance.
+The following are some guidelines:

-- Maintain a contingency plan for initiating a recall in accordance with the recall regulations.
-Refer to 21 CFR Part 7 to determine the steps you need to incorporate into this plan [21 CFR.
+- Prepare and maintain a contingency plan for initiating a recall in accordance with the recall regulations.
+Refer to 21 CFR Part 7 to determine the steps you should incorporate into this plan [21 CFR.
 7.59(a)].

 - Maintain adequate distribution records to facilitate location of products being recalled.
-Maintain them for a period of time exceeding the shelf life and expected use of the product [21 CFR 7.59(c)].
+Maintain distribution records for a period of time exceeding the shelf life and expected use of the product [21 CFR 7.59(c)].

-What should a cosmetic firm do to prevent similar problems?
+What should a cosmetic firm do to prevent the manufacture and distribution of violative products?

 In addition to the corrective actions of removing a violative product from the market and either destroying it or bringing it into compliance, you should take the kind of corrective actions that prevent a similar problem from occurring in the future.
 For example, you should--